ciaeric/ciaeric.github.io/_posts/2019-04-24-rank-hierarchy.md

 ![screenshot](/img/post13/img2.png)

 I have another complicated example which is also a Matrix with a dynamic filter(measure), in this case, I need to slice this dynamic filter.
-(I may introduce how to slice a measure in another blog)
+(I may introduce how to dynamically **slice** a measure in another blog)

 The filter is like this
 ```